busybox11/spotify-polybar/README.md

 Run it once to make sure that everything works, if it does, the setup is finished.
 You can now use this polybar config !

 (Tip / reminder : launch polybar using the `launch.sh` script located in `~/.config/polybar` (the location may not be the same as yours depending of your configuration).

+## **TODO**
+- Use a one-time launch script approach for Spotify integration *This will prevent CPU usage spikes and python script launching very often* *The script will be launched once, then it'll update based on the interval provided on the code, without having to relaunch it each time we want to refresh it.*